Best Time For An African Safari

 The Short Dry Season in East Africa

 Unlike much of Southern Africa, Kenya and Tanzania experience two distinct dry seasons.
 In addition to the long dry season from June to October, there’s a short dry season from late December through February.
-This lesser-known window can also offer excellent game-viewing conditions, especially in places like the Serengeti.
+This lesser-known window can also offer excellent game-viewing conditions, making it a superb time to visit East Africa without the higher prices and crowds of the peak season.

 Shoulder Seasons: The Best of Both Worlds